kazdyrkeicam/Algorithms-Data_Structures/README.md

-# Algorithms-Data_Structures
+# Algorithms-Data Structures
-A set of algorithms made by me for university classes
+A set of algorithmic tasks

-## List of issues
+## Table of contents
 - Sorting algorithms
   - Insertion sort
   - Quicksort